msp-strath/cs208-logic/pages/hoare-loops.md

 }
 ```

-And the proof can be completed using the axioms given:
+And this annotated program can be verified using the proven properties of `notFound` and the axioms for `between`:

 ```hoare {id=hoare-loops-search2}
 (hoare